See the PGP Information page for information on validating source releases.

 rpmbuild -ta cups-version-source.tar.gz --without systemd

-Public access to the CUPS repository is now provided via GIT.
+The CUPS repository is hosted on Github.
 Run the following command to checkout the current 2.2 (development) version of the CUPS code:

 git clone https://github.com/apple/cups.git cups-2.2